Zijingang Campus, Zhejiang University

 Zijingang Campus is the main campus of Zhejiang University.
 Located in the west of urban Hangzhou, it borders the Yuhangtang River in the south, hence the name.
-With an area of 8,700 mu, it is the largest single university campus in Mainland China.
+With an area of 8,700 mu, it is the largest single university campus in mainland China.

 History

-The construction of the eastern part of the campus was approved in October 2000, with planning starting in November, land expropriation starting in December.
+The construction of the eastern part of the campus was approved in October 2000, with planning starting in November, and land expropriation starting in December.
 During the planning period, the university launched a conception plan contest with Architecture Journal and a planning contest online, which received 76 planning designs from across the world.
 These designs were reviewed and moderated by renowned architects and designers.
 The construction formally began in September 2001, which was finished in October 2002.

 Planning and design of the western part of the campus began in 2003, shortly after the completion of the eastern part.
 The construction began in May 2011.
 The western part came into use in 2019.